 Itay believes that Israel can excel and become known in creating a unique wine style based on a blend of Rhone Valley varieties.
 “The wines should be rich and complex, yet soft and balanced and pleasant to drink as soon as they are released.
 They should also have the capacity for aging.”
 This philosophy is expressed in the Itay Lahat’s handcrafted wines: Lahat Lavan and Lahat Adom.

 Kim Marcus, the editor of Wine Spectator, interviewed and wrote about Itay Lahat in the October 2016 Magazine Special about Israeli wines.
 Jancis Robinson OBE, MW, included Lahat wines in her 2017 Israel visit summary in both the Financial Times, and her website.
 Adam Montefiore wrote about Lahat’s complete portfolio in February, 2018.
-Both Lahat white and Red are mentioned in Hugh Johnson’s 2019 guide.
-More about Itay Lahat and his wines you can read here.
+Both Lahat whites and Reds are mentioned in Hugh Johnson’s guide, from 2019 onwards.
+More about Itay Lahat and his wines by Chaim Shraga you can read here (2018 vintage) and here (2020 vintage).
+Adam Montefiore wrote also about a vertical tasting of 10 years of Lahat Lavan, as well as some other wines – here.
+Finally, as 2023 begins, Jamie Goode writes extensively about the 2021 Roussanne, at the Wine Anorak, as well as mentioning the 2021 Lahat Adom and Lahat Leibu in his tasting of some 44 Israeli wines (here):